 - Hold your breast with one or both hands depending on the size, with the thumb on top and the fingers underneath.
 Gently compress the tissue between the fingers and thumbs while rolling them forward, rotating around the breast.
 Or, use the tips of your fingers to massage in small circles all around the breast, similar to a breast exam.
-You can also do this type of massage during pumping to encourage the flow of milk.
+You can also do this type of massage, also called breast compression, while you are expressing to encourage the flow of milk.

 - Place the container under the breast and lean over it.
 Grasp the areola by putting your thumb on the top and your forefinger on the bottom.
 Press the breast tissue back toward your chest and squeeze your thumb and finger together, rotating forward, just behind the areola.
 Do this a few times, then move the fingers half an inch to the left or right and compress again.
 Continue rotating around the areola until you reach all around the breast.
 You may want to use your other hand to alternate massaging and compressing.

 - Another method is to hold the breast with your thumb on the top of the areola, and the other four fingers cupping the breast from underneath, with your little finger touching your ribcage.
 To start expressing, begin a wave-like motion by pushing your little finger gently into the breast, followed by the fourth, third, then index finger while you compress the tissue with your thumb from above.
 Rotate until all areas of the breast are compressed.